cilium/cilium/Documentation/gettingstarted/bird.rst

             dev cilium_host

-This indicates that the PodCIDR ``10.5.48.0/24`` on this node has been successfully announed to the BGP peers.
+This indicates that the PodCIDR ``10.5.48.0/24`` on this node has been successfully announced to the BGP peers.

 Monitoring
 ##############